A consensus-based global optimization method for high dimensional machine learning problems: Analysis of the mean-field limit models

 \subsection{The semi-discrete model}

 Let us consider the CBO method \eqref{eq:optmodel} where $\bws$ is updated at only a number of discrete time points.
 Alternatively, in Algorithm \ref{algo: main algo}, we let $\gamma$ fixed, take $N\to\infty$ and use the time continuous SDE to replace the discrete scheme at one iteration.
-Then, one has the following semi-discrete model in the time-continuous setting, where a particle evolves according to the component geometric Brownian motion on interval $I_m:=[t_{m-1}, t_m)$, and the references $\bws$ is only updated on some discrete time points as